 Your child goes back to sleep?
 Awesome!

 He doesn’t? that’s fine, don’t worry, just bring comfort and help him soothe until his regular wakeup time.
 Then leave the room for a full minute (Yes, 60 seconds!), enter back, and start the day with a cheerful “good morning”, open the curtains, turn on the lights, etc.

 Your child’s body clock will progressively adapt to the new time.

 Here are also some useful tips:

 - Naps are important.
 A well-rested child will adapt more easily.
-So during the days you start to adapt to the new time, do your maximum to have them nap properly, avoiding them to get to bedtime too tired.
+So on the days you start to adapt to the new time, do your maximum to have them nap properly, avoiding them getting to bedtime too tired.
 Don’t hesitate to add a short bonus nap if you feel your child needs it.

 - Go outside or expose your child to the sunlight in the morning!
 This will help reset his body clock.

-- Pay attention to your children’s wakeful window (time they spend awake between naps or nap and bedtime).
-Watch your children and the clock, it will be the best indications!
+- Pay attention to your children’s wake window (time they spend awake between naps or nap and bedtime).
+Watch your children and the clock, it will be the best indication!

 Despite this advice, your child’s sleep is still a bit disturbed?
 Relax, that’s absolutely normal and happens to the best of us 😊

-Be consistent, follow your regular routine, things will fall back into place in a few days.
+Be consistent, and follow your regular routine, things will fall back into place in a few days.